Azmyl Yunor

-Azmyl Yunor (born Azmyl Yusof; 17 January 1977) is a Malaysian independent English and Malay language singer-songwriter, multi-instrumentalist, academic and writer.
+Azmyl Yunor (born Mohd Azmyl Md Yusof; 17 January 1977 in Kuala Lumpur) is a Malaysian independent English and Malay language singer-songwriter, multi-instrumentalist, academic and writer.
 He is also a journalist and filmmaker by training.

 His works have ranged from folk-country singer-songwriter styles to experimental guitar improvisations to punk and indie-noise rock, solo and with various bands he has founded and recorded with.
 All of his solo recordings are released on his own Rapidear label (his earlier obscure cassette home recordings are out of print) and Troubadours.
 A former street musician, he is noted for his strong songwriting and lyrics, and laidback on-stage presence yet energetic live shows.
 He has also composed and collaborated for film, television, theatre, dance and spoken word/poetry productions.

 Early life

 Azmyl Yunor was born on 17 January 1977 in Pantai Medical Centre, Kuala Lumpur.
 He is a son of Yusof Husin, an entomology professor and Norani Abdul Samad, a microbiology professor.
 Yunor has a younger brother, Azree who is eight years his junior.
 He grew up in Adelaide, Australia where his parents continuing their studies until he was 4 years old.
 His family moved to Bandar Baru Bangi, Selangor when he was 12.
 He attended the Sekolah Rendah Kebangsaan Jalan Gurney (1).